LASER GUM DISEASE TREATMENT

 – Minimal bleeding

 – Less reliance on pain medications

 Contact Us to Learn More

-If you have been diagnosed with periodontal disease, it is imperative that you seek treatment as soon as possible to prevent the condition and subsequent effects from worsening.
-Our periodontist, Dr. Eric Spellman, is delighted to be able to offer laser periodontal therapy and outstanding patient care.
+If you have periodontal disease, it is imperative that you seek treatment as soon as possible to prevent the condition and subsequent effects from worsening.
+Our periodontist, Dr. Eric Spellman, is delighted to be able to offer laser periodontal therapy (laser gum disease treatment) and outstanding patient care.

-To find out more about this revolutionary treatment, or to arrange your consultation with Dr. Spellman, call our office today at 914-618-3400.
+To find out more about laser gum disease treatment, or to arrange your consultation with Dr. Spellman, call our office today at (914) 315-4446.